 - Should you chose to rehabilitate a structure in a recognized historic district, or a structure which has been deemed historic, State and/or Federal historic tax credits may be available.

-- An Economic Development office representative will assistance in determining eligibility and the application for historic tax credit
+- An Economic Development office representative will assist in determining eligibility and the application for historic tax credit

 - The NMTC program attracts capital to low income communities by providing private investors with a federal tax credit for investments made in businesses or economic development projects in qualified census tract

-- An Economic Development office representative will assistance in determining eligibility and making appropriate application for NMTC
+- An Economic Development office representative will assist in determining eligibility and making appropriate application for NMTC